 Critics worry that corporate influence shapes academic priorities too much.
 They argue that focusing on skills corporations want might narrow educational scope and stifle broader academic inquiry.
 Fair point—there’s always tension between industry needs and academic freedom.

-That same push–pull shows up long before graduate school, in high school classrooms aiming for global standards.
+That same push–pull shows up long before graduate school, in high school classrooms, aiming for global standards.

 High School Students Get Global Standards

 Revision Village provides secondary students worldwide with identical exposure to globally recognized syllabi.
 It serves over 350,000 IB and International General Certificate of Secondary Education (IGCSE) students across more than 135 countries and over 1,500 schools.
-More than half its materials are free, which broadens access to international education standards.
+More than half of its materials are free, which broadens access to international education standards.

 Its platform includes syllabus-aligned question banks with step-by-step video solutions and timed practice exams.
 Students get comprehensive analytics dashboards that track progress and highlight weak spots.